 The child development program was designed to include courses required by the WV Department of Education for publicly funded collaborative and Head Start programs.

-The program accepts transfer credits from the WV Infant Toddler credential and EDGE.
+The program accepts transfer credits from the WV Infant & Toddler (WVIT), EDGE, Apprenticeship for Child Development Specialist (ACDS), and Child Development Associate (CDA).

 Download the application for admission to the BAS in CDEV here: Application for Admission CDEV - BAS